-n the United States, all children have the right to free and appropriate education under the Individuals with Disabilities Education Act (IDEA).
-This federal law ensures children with disabilities, from birth through 20 years old, are identified and evaluated for services.
-Children who qualify for services must receive appropriate educational and social services "in the least restrictive environment."
-More information about IDEA and Special Education rights will be discussed later in this booklet.
+n the United States, all children have the right to a "Free and Appropriate Education" (FAPE) under the Individuals with Disabilities Education Act (IDEA).
+This federal law ensures special education and related services to eligible children with disabilities from birth through 20 years old.
+You will find more information about IDEA and special education law later in this volume.